John Stoddart (journalist): Journalism

 Stoddart subsequently returned to England to practice in the Doctors' Commons.
 In 1810, he started an association with The Times, for which he served as a leader-writer from 1812.
 In April 1814, Stoddart entered into an agreement with John Walter, the owner of The Times, to become the editor of the newspaper.
 The staunch Tory sympathy of Stoddart's articles provoked censure, but Stoddart refused Walter's requests that he moderate his tone, and, consequently, Walter authorised Thomas Barnes, then a reporter, to edit Stoddart's leading articles.
 However, Stoddart's political intemperacy increased until he was dismissed by Walter in winter 1816.
 Barnes became his successor.

 Two months later, Stoddart started a rival daily to The Times, entitled The New Times, which was shortly amalgamated with the Day.
 For a short time it appeared as the Day and New Times, but the first half of the title was removed in 1818, and survived as the New Times until about 1828.
 During the period of his editorship, Stoddart was scurrilously known as "Dr. Slop", and was the subject of several satires, of which A Slap at Slop (1820) had four editions.

 Judicial career

 His connection with the New Times probably ceased in 1826, when he was appointed chief justice and justice of the Vice-Admiralty Court in Malta.
 On 27 July he was knighted by George IV at St. James's Palace.
 Stoddart learned Italian because the Maltese complained that former judges had been imperfectly acquainted with the languages spoken on the island.
 He published in three parts, between 1830 and 1832, Trial by Jury: a Speech on the Opening of a Commission in Malta for establishing a modified Trial by Jury, translated from the Italian.
 During an outbreak of cholera on the island, he contributed to its successful suppression.
+Readers can also refer to 'Essays on Governing Malta (1813-1835)'(Vol II) by Patrick G Staines (2015)(University of Malta Library) where there is an entire Chapter about Stoddart's tenure as Chief Justice in Malta.